alanjones2/12Visuals/README.md

 All of the data can be found in the data folder and each visual has it own python file called 12visualsx.py, where _x_ is the number of the visual as defined in the article.

+A Jupyter Notebook of all 12 visuals is in 12visuals.ipynb

 If you find this content useful, please consider this... <br/><br/>
 <a href='https://ko-fi.com/M4M64THKG' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>